 In late 2018, the Michigan Legislature granted planning authorization for Michigan Technological University’s H-STEM Engineering and Health Technologies Complex (H-STEM Complex).
 The H-STEM Complex will support Michigan Tech’s integrated educational programs in health-related and human-centered technological innovations.
 In the H-STEM Complex, multidisciplinary teams will work together in shared, flexible, collaborative lab spaces to advance learning, develop new technologies, and prepare a skilled workforce for tomorrow.

-The planning and design process is underway and continues throughout the 2019-20 academic year.
+The planning and design process is underway and continues.